 I’ve had the best success propagating String of Pearls by stem cuttings in succulent & cactus mix.
-Here’s one video showing you how I do it along with another one which was filmed in my early days of Youtube (don’t judge!).
+Here’s one video showing you how I do it along with another one that was filmed in my early days on Youtube (don’t judge!).

-I’ve planted cuttings which are 6″ long & ones that are over 1′ long.
+I’ve planted cuttings that are 6″ long & ones that are over 1′ long.
 Both worked.
-You can also propagate the individual pearls pointing the stem ends into the mix but I’m too impatient for that method.
+You can also propagate the individual pearls by pointing the stem ends into the mix but I’m too impatient for that method.

 Mine have never gotten any but they’re susceptible to aphids & mealybugs.
 Be sure to click on the link to see how to control them.
 Has your String Of Pearls gotten infested by any pests?
 Please let us know.

 From what I have researched, String Of Pearls is toxic to pets.
 Because these are hanging plants, you can place them where your kitties & pups can’t get at them.
 My kitties don’t mess with my plants so it’s not a concern for me.

 Oh yes, they do!
 The sweet/spicy-scented white flowers have always appeared in winter on my String Of Pearls.
 I’m doing a separate post & video on this soon so I drop the link in here when it’s done.

 If you live in a cold climate, your String of Pearls would greatly appreciate a summer vacation in the great outdoors.
 Make sure it doesn’t get any strong, direct sun or it’ll burn in a heartbeat.
 Everything I’ve written above applies except for 2 things I want to point out.